smericks/lens-npe/README.md

 This repository contains source code for Erickson et al. 2024 "Lens Modeling of STRIDES Strongly Lensed Quasars using Neural Posterior Estimation"

-Use make_figures.ipynb to reproduce all figures in the paper.
+To reproduce all figures in the paper, use Paper/make_figures.ipynb.
+This will require a Zenodo download (TODO: link zenodo here).

-This code base consists of
-- analysis scripts that call paltas NPE
+See Notebooks for demonstrations of key analysis components:
+- configurations for training neural networks (training_networks.ipynb)
+- feeding images to a neural network to generate mass model posteriors (make_predictions.ipynb)
-- hierarchical Bayesian inference (HBI) source code
+- hierarchical Bayesian inference for a lens mass population model (hierarchical_inference.ipynb)
+- hierarchical re-weighting of individual posteriors to account for out-of-distribution shift (posterior_reweighting.ipynb) (Some notebooks also require the Zenodo download)

-This code base heavily relies on the use of paltas ().
-Note that while updates from this project are being merged into the paltas main branch, this fork of paltas contains all necessary updates:
+This code base heavily relies on the use of paltas (https://github.com/swagnercarena/paltas).
+Note that while updates from this project are being merged into the paltas main branch, the @smericks fork of paltas contains all necessary updates:
     https://github.com/smericks/paltas